dnoice/Spatial-Directory-Explorer/README.md

 }
 ```

-### Performance Tuning

-For very large directories, you can adjust performance settings in the Settings panel:

-- Enable lazy loading
-- Reduce animation speed or turn animations off
-- Lower the detail level

-## Contributing
+## 🤝 Join the Adventure

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Found a bug?
+Have an idea?
+Want to contribute?
+We're all ears!
+Feel free to submit a Pull Request.

-## License
+## 📜 The Fine Print

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - which basically means you can do whatever you want with it!

-## Acknowledgements
+## 🙏 Hat Tips

-- Font Awesome for icons
+- The icons come from the wonderful Font Awesome
-- Chart.js for data visualization
+- Chart visualizations powered by Chart.js
+- All code has been refined with Claude 3.7 Sonnet
+---

+**Remember:** File systems don't have to be boring.
+Hapy exploring! 🚀

 ---